mrgh67/CitiBikeProject-R/README.md

 In addition to using only the fastest riders between any 2 stations the data is further restricted to men taking trips during  workdays.

 The distance and elevation between 2 stations is estimated using the MapQuest API (Thank you MapQuest).
-Weather conditions for the trip were then sought from the Wunderground API (Thank you Wunderground) that provided historical weather data, including temperature, humidity and windspeed.
+Weather conditions for the trip were then sought from the Wunderground API (Thank you Wunderground).
+Wunderground provided historical weather data, including temperature, humidity and windspeed.

 ####Results:
 Citibike average speed estimate = 10.6 mph.
 This compares to the average rush hour speed in Lyon, France, of 9.3 mph.